overlookmotel/react-async-ssr/README.md

 * No need for data dependencies to be "hoisted" to the page's root component
 * Therefore, components are less tightly coupled (the React way!)

-In the example above, the `<Pokemon>` component is completely independent.
-You can drop it in to any app, anywhere in the component tree, and it'll be able to load the data it needs, without any complex "wiring up".
+You can create components which load their own data and are completely independent.
+You can drop these components in to any `react-async-ssr`-enabled app, anywhere in the component tree, and they'll be able to load the data they needs, without any complex "wiring up".

 However, some mechanism is required to gather the data loaded on the server in order to send it to the client for hydration.

-There are many solutions, for example using a [Redux](https://redux.js.org/) store, or a [Context](https://reactjs.org/docs/context.html) Provider at the root of the app.
-This package does not make any assumptions about how the user wants to handle this, and no doubt solutions will emerge from the community.
-All that this package requires is that components follow React's convention that components wishing to do async loading throw promises.
+[react-lazy-ssr](https://www.npmjs.com/package/react-lazy-ssr) and [react-lazy-data](https://www.npmjs.com/package/react-lazy-data) both provide mechanisms for this.
+But you could use other methods.
+This package does not make any assumptions about how it's done - all it requires is that components follow React's convention that components wishing to do async loading throw promises, and provides some [hooks](#tracking-components-being-used) to enable tracking what's loaded on the server.

 ### Complicated cases